 Archangel Metatron

-A source-layered guide to Metatron in Enochic and mystical tradition, heavenly scribal imagery, and modern sacred-geometry devotion
+A source-aware guide to Metatron in Enochic and mystical tradition, heavenly scribal imagery, and modern sacred-geometry devotion

 Archangel Metatron is a major figure in later Jewish mystical and esoteric tradition, often linked with Enoch transformed, heavenly scribal work, divine records, and the ordered structure of heaven.
 Modern spirituality adds Metatron cube and sacred-geometry language, but that layer should not be confused with canonical scripture.